Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Connectivity-Resources.md

 ## Resource types

-The following resource types are deployed and managed by this module when the Connectivity resources capabilities are enabled:
+The following resource types are deployed and managed by this module when the Connectivity capabilities are enabled:

 |     | Azure Resource | Terraform Resource |
 | --- | -------------- | ------------------ |